Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 ## May 26
 finished and merged the working number display onto the main branch. trying to change it so that numbers display only when dug

+## May 31
+the dig method recursively checks whether or not the square next to it should be opened. it's still wonky and has to be fixed

 ## Alena Chen

 ### May 22